 We introduced the Free People web site, www.freepeople.com, during September of 2004.
 This site offers consumers much of the Free People wholesale product assortment.
-Initial customer reaction to our web site has exceeded our initial plan, and we intend to make strategic investments to expand the direct-to-consumer channel of Free People.
+Initial customer reaction to our web site has exceeded our initial plan and we intend to make strategic investments, including testing a catalog, to expand the direct-to-consumer channel of Free People.

-Direct-to-consumer sales were approximately 12% of consolidated net sales for the six months ended July 31, 2005, as compared to 10% during the comparable period last year.
+Direct-to-consumer sales were approximately 11% of consolidated net sales for the nine months ended October 31, 2005, as compared to 10% during the comparable period last year.